Montgomery Canal: Current restoration projects

-Restoration of the section of canal between Crickheath Bridge and Schoolhouse Bridge started in 2023.
+Restoration of the section of canal between Crickheath Bridge (No.85) and Schoolhouse Bridge (No.86) started in 2023.
 A separate project to rebuild the dropped Schoolhouse Bridge was completed in 2024.
-The two projects did not allow the section of canal from Crickheath Bridge to Schoolhouse Bridge to be re-opened for navigation as there was no winding hole on this section.
+Once restoration between Crickheath Bridge and Schoolhouse Bridge is complete, it will not be possible to re-open this section for navigation until restoration reaches the winding hole just south-west of Waen Wen Bridge (No.87).

 A joint bid by Powys County Council and the Canal and River Trust for funding to further restore the canal between Llanymynech and Arddleen succeeded when in October 2021, the Chancellor of the Exchequer, Rishi Sunak, announced the award of nearly £16 million for the purpose as part of his annual budget.
 The award came from the government's 'Levelling Up Fund', and covered restoration of 4.4 mi in Wales.
-The money had to be spent by the spring of 2024 but did not include the restoration of two dropped bridges at Arddleen and Maerdy or the renovation of Vyrnwwy Aqueduct.
+The money had to be spent by the spring of 2024 but did not include the restoration of two dropped bridges at Arddleen and Maerdy or the renovation of Vyrnwy Aqueduct.
 An 11-month extension was granted in March 2025 following delays caused by spiralling construction costs and difficulties in buying the land needed to achieve the aims of the project.
-This should see Aberbechan Aqueduct restored, dredging of the channel between Llanymynech and Arddleen carried out, replacement of the Walls Bridge (No.93) at Carreghofa Lane, and the installation of a new lifting bridge to replace Williams Bridge (No.96).
-The new deadline for completion is February 2026.
+This should see Aberbechan Aqueduct restored, dredging of the channel between Llanymynech and Arddleen carried out, replacement of Carreghofa Lane Bridge, and the installation of a new lifting bridge to replace Williams Bridge (No.96).
+The new deadline for completion was February 2026.
+By August 2026, the box culvert and troughs of the new Carreghofa Lane Bridge were complete, and the wing walls were being constructed.
+Planning permission for Williams Bridge was still awaited.

 As restoration progressed, the need for an umbrella organisation to co-ordinate activity became obvious.
 The Montgomery Waterway Restoration Trust was set up in 1980 to perform this task.
 It is made up of members from Shropshire Council (formerly Shropshire District Council, the Borough of Oswestry and North Shropshire District Council until they merged in 2009), Powys County Council, the King's Trust (formerly the Prince's Trust), Shropshire Wildlife Trust, Montgomeryshire Wildlife Trust, the Inland Waterways Association, the Shropshire Union Canal Society and the Waterway Recovery Group.
 Until 2012, the canal was owned by British Waterways, with whom the trust had a good working relationship, and this has continued with the Canal & River Trust, who succeeded them.
 In 2023, Crickheath Basin remained the limit of navigation for larger powered craft on the northern section of the canal which is connected to the Llangollen Canal and the wider Canal & River Trust network at Frankton Junction.
 A very short isolated section of navigable canal exists in Llanymynech and a separate longer navigable section exists in the Welshpool area.